apoligies for the crappy cell-cam image… I left my good camera at home by mistake!)

 I was hoping for an uneventful rest of my ride, but it was not to be… as I approached Arlington the skies opened up and I found myself in a downpour!
 I had nowhere to pull over and raise the top, but the tonneau cover was on, at least covering the passenger side.
 I just kept on driving.
 Unfortunately as I arrived in town, the traffic thickened up to where the speed-effect of the OTS shape no longer kept me out of the rain.
-I called home and asked my son to have the barn door open for me when I arrived so I could at least get under cover swiftly.

 After my arrival, I did a quick oil and filter change, along with replacing my temporary fuel pump with the native-pressure